brendalf/brendalf/README.md

-Interested in machine learning products (end-to-end) and software engineering as a whole.
+Interested in machine learning products (end-to-end) and open source tools.
 Proficient in Linux, Git, Vim, Shell, and programming languages, like C++, Python, TypeScript.
 In my spare time I like to contribute to open source projects and I'm learning Elixir and Rust.